 When that organization closed its doors, they connected Linda with the staff at the Trader Joe’s at Hillsdale.
 The store now donates discarded flowers to Mission Hospice every week.

-Linda has been creating and delivering bouquets to the hospice houses for about two years.
+Linda has been creating and delivering bouquets to the hospice house for about two years.
 “It works out really well, both for me and for the patients,” she says, “and it makes me feel good to do it.”

 Volunteer Phil Georgy is proof that volunteering can be a positive life force.
 A former travel agent, Phil had volunteered for many years with the Red Cross and other community service organizations.
 After caring for his own mother during her last nine months of life, he was inspired to go back to school to study healthcare.

 But before he could finish his training, a serious illness landed him in the hospital.
 Phil then spent a year in a nursing facility.
 When he was discharged last fall, still in a wheelchair, a friend suggested that volunteering could help him heal.
-He now visits patients at Mission House San Mateo every week, while he continues to attend classes as well as his own medical appointments.
+He now visits patients at Mission House every week, while he continues to attend classes as well as his own medical appointments.